Anyone's death diminishes me,

 Joel Hochberg, 2023, co-founder and business director at Rare

-Stewart Hogarth, 2015, Scottish game developer
+Stewart Hogarth, 2015, Scottish game developer: I Am Level, Super Dungeon Run

 Betty Holberton, 2001, one of 6 women system programmers on seminal ENIAC computer